itiquette/itiquette.github.io/content/posts/translations.md

 Another benefit is that translation improves the translator's personal language skills.

+Also, AI-translations as a tool is really helpful, however, adding some human interaction and review will raise the quailty of those.

 So, for those seeking to contribute to free software, translation offers a good entry point, requiring minimal programming knowledge.

 ## Challenges

 While professional translation expertise isn't required, basic language proficiency is crucial for a good translation.
 Correct spelling and proper verb conjugations are non-negotiable.
 Poor translations can destroy software usability and user trust in the project, and even introduce bugs into the translated application.

 Maintaining consistent terminology across different contexts is also essential for high-quality translations.
-There are several valid translations for terms, for example *(like "file" which can be "arkiv," "fil," or "arkivera" in Swedish)*.
+There are several valid translations for terms, for example _(like "file" which can be "arkiv," "fil," or "arkivera" in Swedish)_.

 Translation work can become a time sink, sometimes serving as productive procrastination, as it is easy to see results and progress.
 Limiting translation time helps maintain balance while still contributing.